 While it is true that the first few moments you spend with a person will help you form a lasting impression, those first few seconds are not the only crucial moments.
 Whether you're a job candidate or an employer conducting interviews, you should stay on your toes throughout the beginning, middle and end of the interview.
 At the beginning, you'll get to know the other person, and during the middle you'll typically delve into some deeper questions about the candidate's suitability for the job.
-At the end, it's time to wrap up and cover all the follow-up information both sides may need to know.
+There are specific things to say at the end of an interview to bring it to a successful conclusion.

 If the candidate hasn't had the chance to ask any questions, give her the opportunity to do so, as a way to segue into the closing portion of the interview.
 If you're the employer, ask an open-ended question such as, "What questions do you have for us?"
-If you're the job candidate, this is your chance to ask a few key questions that show your commitment and promise.
+If you're the job candidate, closing interview questions can show your commitment and promise.
 Ask how you could exceed the employer's expectations, or whether there are any reasons the employer wouldn't hire you, suggests "Forbes."
 Then, do what you can to address any concerns the employer brings up.

 Another step to take near the end of the interview is to ask the candidate to hand over her references and other material you may have asked her to bring.
 If you asked her to bring in a resume or work samples, the prepared candidate will have them ready.
 An even more-prepared candidate will have several copies of everything.
 As the employer, let the candidate know that you'll be looking over these materials as part of the hiring process.